octobercms/docs/3.x/cms/resources/building-apis.md

 ## Working with Resources

-An alternative `response()` [Twig function](../../markup/function/response.md) can be used for dealing with models and collections.
+The companion  `resource()` [Twig function](../../markup/function/response.md) can be used for dealing with models and collections.
 All data returned will be wrapped in the **data** attribute automatically or if placed there explicitly.
 Wrapping the response provides a consistent interface.

 ### Models & Collections